Summary

 The best moment to trigger this video is when users are browsing through the product page.
 Trigger the video after they spent around 30 seconds on the page or they scrolled at least through 40% of the page.

-If part of your visitors come from referrals, such as social media accounts, you can personalize a warm welcome message for them.
-Delivering such a delightful customer experience will make your visitors more engaged throughout their time on your e-store.
+If part of your new visitors finds your site from referrals, such as social media accounts, you can set up a personalized warm welcome message for them.
+Delivering such a delightful CX will make your visitors more engaged throughout their time on your e-store.

 Trigger this video on your homepage and segment it according to the source your visitors are coming from.